Kong/docs.konghq.com/app/getting-started-guide/CE-2.0.x_KE-1.5.x/secure-services.md

 {% endnavtab %}

 {% navtab Using Kong Manager %}
-1. Go to the Plugins page and click on **Edit** for the key-auth row.
+1. Go to the Plugins page and click on **View** for the key-auth row.
 2. Use the toggle at the top of the page to switch the plugin from **Enabled** to **Disabled**.
 {% endnavtab %}
 {% endnavtabs %}